• Home

 Sector: Investment Services

-Case relating to the reach of anti-suit injunctions when foreign proceedings are brought against third parties who are not directly bound by the underlying arbitration agreement but are part of the same complex cross-border commercial dispute.
+This case explores the reach of anti-suit injunctions in the context of insurance disputes when foreign proceedings are initiated against third parties not directly bound by the underlying arbitration agreement.
+These complexities often arise in construction arbitration, particularly in cross-border commercial disputes involving multiple jurisdictions.

 Copyright © 2026 Mark Pelling KC - All Rights Reserved